How To Master Kindle Keywords And Categories For Free

 You might think that there is some magical secret that every self-published author needs to know to get sales.

 But you can do basic keyword research without an Amazon Kindle keywords tool.
-There is no mystery or magic to adding keywords and categories to any Amazon product to improve your search results and selling on Amazon.
+There is no mystery or magic to adding keywords and categories to any Amazon product to improve your search results and sales on Amazon.

 The truth is that Kindle ebook keywords are easy to find, use, and implement for your ebook.
 But yes, some keyword tools can do a better job for you.